poljudy/sentiment_mvp/README.md

 ### Celery Beat

-Celery Beat is used to periodically fetch fresh articles and get their sentiment score.
+[Celery Beat](http://docs.celeryproject.org/en/latest/userguide/periodic-tasks.html) is used to periodically fetch fresh articles and get their sentiment score.

-Redis is used as the broker since it's much easier to set it up on GCP than full-on RabbitMQ.
+Redis is used as the broker since it's much easier to set it up on GCP than a full-blown RabbitMQ.

 ### Deployment